 We rescue, rehabilitate and rehome stray and surrendered cats and kittens and run a very successful subsidised desexing programme.

-We provide advice, subsidised desexing of cats through our Feline Fix desexing programme, assistance with urgent veterinary treatment to low income people and a lost and found service.
+We provide advice, subsidised desexing of cats via our Feline Fix desexing programme, assistance with urgent veterinary treatment to low income people and a lost and found service.

-We take in stray and abandoned cats and kittens, by way of wait lists, and vet check, rehabilitate and rehome them to good homes.
+We take in stray, abandoned and unwanted cats and kittens, and vet check, rehabilitate and rehome them to good homes.

-We have been assisting the people of Canterbury for nearly 50 years.
+We have been assisting the people and cats of Canterbury for over 50 years.
 People prefer to utilise our services as we do not euthanase unless it is recommended by a veterinarian and every other option has been explored.

 We take in unwanted cats & kittens, provide them with the necessary veterinary treatment and then rehome them where we can.
 We also help with desexing, urgent veterinary treatment, food in emergency situations & provide a lost and found service.